Supreme Court Hears Fiery Arguments In Case That Could Gut Public Sector Unions

 Janus is represented in court by the anti-union National Right to Work Committee, though he stresses that he is not against unions.
 As he puts it, "The problem is that government has given these unions this special privilege to charge us for these fees, in essence, without my permission."

-In his view, everything the union bargains for and that he benefits from, just means more taxes for the public.
+In his view, everything the union bargains for and that he benefits from just means more taxes for the public.

 Déjà vu